natenichols/constexpr-typeinfo-less/paper.md

 The `<identifier>` bit is a bit complicated, so let's deal with the qualifiers first.

-Note: any name-scopes the `type` is declared in are part of the parent _key-tuple_.
+Note: any decl-scopes the `type` is declared in are part of the parent _key-tuple_.
 The `identifier` portion is complicated because of possible template arguments for types that are template specializations.

 ### Ordering Class Types